mapillary/mapillary_tools/README.md

 #### `authenticate`

-`authenticate` will update the user credentials stored in `/.config/mapillary/config` for the specified user_name.
+`authenticate` will update the user credentials stored in `/.config/mapillary/config`.
+Mapilllary acount `user_name`, `user_email` and `user_passoword` are required and can either be passed as arguments to the command or left unspecified and entered upon prompt.

 #### `interpolate`